 About

-Iā€™m a poet and mixed-genre writer, author of Nightwork (Golias Books, 2021), Justice Piece // Transmission (Timeless, Infinite Light, 2018), and The Braid (Krupskaya, 2016), which won the San Francisco State University Poetry Center Book Award.
+Iām a poet and mixed-genre writer, author of Nightwork (Golias Books, 2021), Justice Piece // Transmission (Timeless, Infinite Light, 2018), and The Braid (Krupskaya, 2016), which won the San Francisco State University Poetry Center Book Award.
+Recent work appears in the forthcoming chapbook A Little Chat with the Sun from Clones Go Home and the chapbook Dear Em from eyelet press.
 With Eric Sneathen, I edited Honey Mine by Camille Roy (Nightboat Books, 2021).
-Work from my current manuscript Reversi appears in the chapbook Dear Em from eyelet press.
 My gender identity is some mix of belated queer, Jewish great-aunt, and aspirational Frank O'Hara.
 From New Orleans, LA, I live and work in Richmond, CA, and am committed to queer art, intersectional feminism, parenting, and anxiety.

 In the past eon of bopping around poetry-land, I co-edited the little magazine Mrs. Maybe with Jared Stanley & Catherine Meng; was a Board member at Small Press Traffic; edited the Poetic Labor Project blog with Brandon Brown, Steve Farmer, & Alli Warren; and enjoyed adventures as a member of the Timeless, Infinite Light queer poetry and performance collective.
 I also co-founded and currently run a queer youth organization, and curate our Rainbow Families Library.